Skip to main content

 -H "Api-Key: $PINECONE_API_KEY" \

--H "X-Pinecone-API-Version: 2025-10" \
+-H "X-Pinecone-Api-Version: 2025-10" \

 -d '{